-Being in our industry, we’re surrounded by wood.
+We are surrounded by wood in our industry.
 Different wood species are better for certain architectural projects than others.
 For example, maple is a great wood type used for kitchen and bathroom cabinets.
 The type of wood chosen will determine the beauty and strength of the finished piece.

 Do you know the most popular wood species?
 How about the specific characteristics that make up different wood types?
 This blog post will introduce you to the most popular wood types and their characteristics.